reinaldogpn/makefile/README.md

 _- Using this command will delete the executable file and the "objects" folder and all the files in it._

 #

+* This makefile works for C projects as well, just replace occurences of _.cpp_ for _.c_ .